 Proposal P1055 - Definitions for gene technology and new breeding techniques

 We released a first public call for submissions in 2021.
-The feedback from that first consultation was that our initial approach to amending the definitions was unclear and too complex.
-Following further assessment, we have simplified the approach and are now proposing a new definition for 'genetically modified food'.
+Feedback from that consultation told us our initial approach to updating the definitions was too complex and unclear.
+After further work, we simplified the approach and released a revised proposal for public comment in 2024.

 First call for submissions